codescoop/bootstrap_tutorial/README.md

 > “Bootstrap is a free, open-source front-end library for designing websites and web applications.
 It contains HTML- and CSS-based design templates for everything from typography, forms, buttons, navigation and other interface components as well as JavaScript extensions.
 Unlike many other web frameworks, Bootstrap concerns itself with front-end development only.” — Wikipedia

-Before starting, there are some skills you’ll have to know in order to learn and use the Bootstrap framework:
+**Before starting, there are some skills you’ll have to know in order to learn and use the Bootstrap framework:**

 - HTML fundamentals
-- basic knowledge of CSS
+- Basic knowledge of CSS

 ### HTML - Hyper Text Markup Language